google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 {% includecode content_path="web/fundamentals/design-and-ui/media/_code/breakpoints.html" region_tag="picture" adjust_indentation="auto" %}
 </pre>

-The `sizes` attribute in the above example uses several media queries to specify the size of the image.
-When the browser width is greater than 600px, the image will be 25% of the viewport width, when it is between 500px and 600px, the image will be 50% of the viewport width, and below 500px, it will be full width.
+The `sizes` attribute, in the above example, uses several media queries to specify the size of the image.
+When the browser width is greater than 600px, the image is 25% of the viewport width; when it is between 500px and 600px, the image is 50% of the viewport width; and below 500px, it is full width.

 ### Make product images expandable